sergeyk/vislab/tasks.md

 - move predict runtime into vislab/predict.py
 - move the map urls task to ava dataset file, shouldn't be in run
 - move feature runtime stuff into aphrodite/features.py
+- get image url stuff working robustly for all datasets by adding dataset name to the calling chain.
+OR: should the feature pipeline be rethought to get the filenames instead of ids?
+- move fav_user_ids feature to own file for personal recommendations in vislab
+- config.json shouldn't be in the git repo; config.json.example instead